Noam Shuster-Eliassi: Biography

 Shuster-Eliassi was born to an Iranian-born Jewish mother and a Jerusalem-born father whose parents were Holocaust survivors from Romania.
 Since she was seven years old, she grew up in Neve Shalom/Wāħat as-Salām ("Oasis of Peace"), a community north of Jerusalem where Jews and Palestinians live together by choice.
 In this community, she learned Arabic quickly and was often mistaken for an Arab.

 Shuster-Eliassi participated in national service instead of serving in the army, then went to study acting at the New York Film Academy for a year.
 She played a part in Talya Lavie's 2006 short film "The Substitute" before attending Brandeis University on a scholarship.
 Through an internship with Women's Equity in Access to Care & Treatment (WE ACT), she went to Rwanda to help women get medical treatment.

 Shuster-Eliassi became a co-director of Interpeace, an organization founded and later discontinued by the United Nations, when she was in her early 20s.

 In 2019, she went to the Harvard Divinity School for a fellowship under the Religion, Conflict, and Peace Initiative, where she was to develop her one-woman show to be performed at various nightclubs in major US cities.
 However, with the outbreak of the COVID-19 pandemic, she returned to Israel, where she contracted the virus and stayed at a coronavirus hostel in Jerusalem.

 She was the subject of the mini documentary Reckoning with Laughter, directed by Amber Fares and produced by Al Jazeera.
+The film was released in 2021.
+Their further collaboration resulted in 2025 feature doc Coexistence, My Ass!, directed by Fares.
+Coexistence, My Ass!
+Fares followed Shuster-Eliassi path from a diplomat to stand-up comedian.
+The movie won several important awards, including the Golden Alexander Award for Best Documentary at TDF 2025, and the World Cinema Documentary Special Jury Award for Freedom of Expression at Sundance 2025.